 Another common pitfall is writing essays that sound impressive but lack authenticity.
 Admissions officers at Yale read thousands of essays each year, and they can instantly tell when an essay is “crafted” rather than “felt.”

 Many students over-edit or use professional essay services that strip away their true voice.
-The result?
-A well-written but forgettable story that blends into the pile.
+The result is a well-written but forgettable story that blends into the pile.

 How to Avoid This Mistake:

-• Before submitting, ask someone who doesn’t know you well to read it.
-If they can still “hear” your personality in the writing, you’re on the right track.
+- Before submitting, ask someone who doesn’t know you well to read it.
+If they can still “hear” your personality, you’re on the right track.

 3. Overloading on Activities Instead of Depth